 American ginseng is presently listed in Appendix II of the Convention on International Trade in Endangered Species of Flora and Fauna (CITES).
 This listing requires that the U.S. Fish and Wildlife Service (USFWS) monitor ginseng trade and ensure such exports do not compromise ginseng's existence in areas where it is naturally found.
 At the state level, the Pennsylvania Department of Conservation and Natural Resources (DCNR) is responsible for gathering data on ginseng harvest and trade.
 To sell ginseng in Pennsylvania, growers should locate an individual or business that has a state-granted vulnerable plant license or obtain a license themselves.
 A list of currently registered ginseng buyers is available from DCNR upon request or via the Internet (Web address provided at the end of this publication).
 Growers need to recognize that it is unlawful to transport ginseng across state boundaries for sale elsewhere without first obtaining a vulnerable plant license; this regulation has been established in order to better track the state's ginseng resource, and violations can bring stiff state and federal penalties.

 American ginseng has been harvested for at least two centuries in Pennsylvania, and people continue to seek wild plants for sale and personal use.
 Forest farming is one approach to ginseng stewardship and conservation.
-Although it is not an easy or risk-free crop to grow, its income-generating potential provides an opportunity for Pennsylvania's forestland owners.
-Ginseng husbandry is an activity that can help conserve a native plant resource while giving forestland owners a chance to become better acquainted with Pennsylvania's rich biological heritage.
+Although it is not a “get-rich-quick” or risk-free crop to grow, its income-generating potential provides an opportunity for Pennsylvania’s forestland owners.
+Ginseng husbandry is an activity that can help conserve a native plant resource while giving forestland owners a chance to become better acquainted with Pennsylvania’s rich biological heritage.

 Forest farming of ginseng, as part of an integrated forest management strategy, can supplement forest revenues from other sources (e.g., timber) and offset costs such as annual property taxes.
 As the American and European public become more aware of ginseng and its health benefits, the demand for ginseng should increase in an already strong market driven by Asian consumption.
 Root from eastern North American forestlands is especially sought after since these areas have soils and a climate particularly well-suited to growing high-quality ginseng.